null-d3v/jCron/README.md

-# jcron
+# jCron

-jcron is a [jQuery] plugin for presenting a basic interface for users to specify simple cron entries.
+jCron is a [jQuery] plugin for presenting a basic interface for users to specify simple cron entries.

 Simple cron entries are limited to the following:
 ```